6 ears of sweet corn

 Because when you have good corn, you want the flavor of corn to shine.
 Keep it simple.
 If you must, use some salt and pepper, but only if you don’t trust the quality of your corn.

 Remove husk and strings from each ear.
-Slice of the ends to make the ears fit more easily into the pot and baking pan.
+Slice of the ends to make the ears fit more easily into the baking pan and not tear the foil.

 Tear off six squares of aluminum foil, each must be large enough to completely wrap the corn.